Unipotent Factorization of Vector Bundle Automorphisms: Abstract

 \section{Abstract}

-We provide unipotent factorizations of vector bundle automorphisms of real and complex vector bundles over smooth manifolds.
-This generalises work of Thurston-Wasserstein and Wasserstein for trivial vector bundles.
+We provide unipotent factorizations of vector bundle automorphisms of real and complex vector bundles over finite dimensional locally finite CW-complexes.
+This generalises work of Thurston-Vaserstein and Vaserstein for trivial vector bundles.
 We also address two symplectic cases and propose a complex geometric analog of the problem in the setting of holomorphic vector bundles over Stein manifolds.